-Repossessed houses for sale in Pretoria
+Repossessed & repo houses for sale in Pretoria

 Pretoria sheriff sales are filed under the City of Tshwane Metropolitan Municipality.
 RepoLens reads every Tshwane sale-in-execution notice from the National Legal Gazette plus the Gauteng Provincial Gazette.